Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

-Table \ref{tab:FullDeviceTable} shows the comparison of Adapters and finetuning in the cross-device setting.
-We use the same non-IID strategies as before, but this time divide the data among 100 clients.
-The definition of cross-device is up to $10^{10}$ clients, and we therefore could have simulated a much higher number of clients.
+\textbf{Cross-device setting} investigates the same non-IID strategies as before, but divides the data among 100 clients.
+Cross-device considers up to $10^{10}$ clients, and therefore could have simulated a much higher number of clients.
 However it is also the case that ResNets can be out of the typical range of options to be deployed at smaller edge devices that would range in these environments.
-We set the number of clients to the lower end of what could be expected in a cross-device setting, but still adhere to properties of cross-device such as only a fraction of clients reporting in each round.
-For future studies the use of a higher client number may be interesting.
-We use a fraction of $0.2$ clients participating in each communication round across all experiments in this setting.
+We set the number of clients to the lower end of what is expected in a cross-device setting, but still adhere to properties of cross-device such as only a fraction of clients reporting in each round.
+For future studies the use of higher client numbers may be interesting.
+We use a fraction of $f = 0.2$ clients participating in each communication round across all experiments in this setting.
 A lower fraction than $0.2$ impacted the stability of the training, resulting in lower accuracy and convergence ability of the FL algorithms.
-Each client performs $E = 5$ local epochs before the aggregation stage, tuned from $\{1,2,3,4,5,10\}$.
+Preliminary tests revealed that $E = 5$ epochs of local calculation produces before the aggregation stage results in the best performance with $f = 0.2$, again, tuned from $\{1,2,3,4,5,10\}$.
 In this setting each client has roughly a tenth of the data compared to the cross-silo setting.
-We find in preliminary tests that 5 epochs of local calculation produces the best performance with $f = 0.2$.
-The higher preferable $E$ in cross-device compared to cross-silo may be because each client has less data.
+We speculate that the higher $E$ in cross-device compared to cross-silo may be because each client has less data.
 Furthermore, as only a fraction of clients reports in, the experiments means each rounds aggregated model has trained on less unique data than in cross-silo.

-We see the same tendencies for cross-device as we did for cross-silo, with the Adapters performing almost \emph{on par} with traditional finetuning of the entire network in a federated fashion.
-FedProx works better in most cases.
-The cross-device setting shows a more unstable training compared to cross-silo in some cases.
-Interestingly we get a lower variance for finetuning and higher variance for Adapters when comparing cross-device and cross-silo.
-Adapters have lower variance in most cases for cross-silo settings, whilst the opposite is true in cross-device.
+The same tendencies for cross-silo are mostly true for cross-device, with the Adapters performing almost \emph{on par} with traditional finetuning of the entire model.
+The cross-device setting does show a more unstable training compared to cross-silo though.
+Interestingly adapters have lower variance in most cases for cross-silo settings, whilst the opposite is true in cross-device.